playablestreets/the-plants/README.md

 git pull origin main
 ```

-See drive for user and password
+See trello for user and password